ErkanPerkan25/ErkanPerkan25/README.md

 **`Student, Developer`**

-- I'm currently working on ...
+- I'm currently learning Machine Learning, and Networking
-- I'm currently learning ...
+- I'm currently finishing my last semster at Lindenwood University

 Hello there!
 My name is Eric, and I'm a senior at Lindenwood University studying in Computer Science.
 I work as a Lead Intern for Lindenwood's Baseball Data Science Team.
 During the time at Lindenwood I have